M4rceli/report/README.md

-# HTML Report System with Multi-User Section Editing
+# Data Quality Report System with Multi-User Section Editing

-A flexible HTML-based reporting system that allows multiple users to edit different sections at different times, with automatic data persistence and PDF generation.
+A flexible HTML-based Data Quality reporting system that allows multiple users to edit different sections at different times, with automatic data persistence and PDF generation.

 ## 🌐 Live Demo